 Statutes of limitations set time limits for the government to bring criminal charges in a case.
-If the prosecution charges someone after the applicable time period has passed, the person charged can have the case dismissed.
+Say someone commits felony theft (which has a 5-year statute of limitations) on January 1, 2025.
+The prosecutor would need to file charges by January 1, 2030.
+If the prosecution charges that person after the applicable time period has passed, they could ask the judge to dismiss those charges.

 Like many states, Connecticut’s law sets time limits for a host of specific crimes.
 For crimes not specifically listed in the statute, a general statute of limitations applies based on the category of the crime.
 The general time limits are:

 (Conn.
-Gen. Stat.
-Ann. §§ 53a-25, 54-193, 54-193b (2019).)
+Gen. Stat. §§ 53a-25, 54-193, 54-193b (2026).)

 Below are examples of time limits for specific crimes in Connecticut.
 Keep in mind that the following is a partial list that broadly summarizes the law.
 You should look at the actual law for nuances, exceptions, and legislative changes—and know that court rulings can affect the interpretation of the law.
 (Changes to limitations periods made by the legislature apply only to crimes not yet time-barred and cannot revive cases where the statute of limitations has already expired.)